 T Space Rhinebeck, Dutchess County, NY | Steven Holl Architects

-Built in 2010, T Space is an t-shaped pavilion (hence its name) which, supported by nine thin steel columns, “floats” over a gently sloped terrain surrounded by the magnificent landscape of the Hudson River Valley.
+Completed in 2010, T Space is a t-shaped pavilion (hence its name) that, supported by nine thin steel columns, “floats” over a gently sloped terrain surrounded by the magnificent landscape of the Hudson River Valley.

 The pavilion is a dry construction building whose external skin is made of 2×2 cedar, with interior walls clad with painted plywood sheets, and a floor paved in marine plywood.

 The building doesn’t have plumbing, heating, or an artificial lighting system; the interior is exclusively illuminated by an array of carefully oriented skylights.

 Completed in 2016, Space T2 is a 750-square-foot pavilion resulting from the expansion and renovation of a late 1950s hunting hut, Holl transformed the old shack into an exhibition and performance space by adding seven “light turrets” protruding from the original wooden structure.
 Similarly to the T Space pavilion, Space T2 is a very simple construction, mostly made in wood (coated in black tar, in this case) and lacking any type of technical system.

 It is an unpretentious space, whose formal simpleness and clever use of natural light somewhat remembers, though as a larger and more articulated building, those of the beautiful “Cabanon” Le Corbusier designed in 1951 as a leisure abode for himself in Cap Martin, southern France.

 Program of events and activities